 - Saturday Evening

-- Night photography at a ghost town a short distance from Drumheller.
-Sunset photos with dramatic backdrops provided by the ghost town.
-Classic prairie landscape with the rustic charm of a small practically abandoned (but cared for) ghost town.
-Photos of old buildings and once the sun sets, night photography on site with light painting demonstration and practice.
+- Dinner out and then night photography at a ghost town a short distance from Drumheller.
+Sunset photos with the dramatic backdrops provided by the ghost town.
+Classic prairie landscapes with the rustic charm of a small practically abandoned (but cared for) ghost town.
+Photos of old buildings and once the sun sets, night photography on site with a light painting demonstration and practice.
 Make use of the grain elevators, a restored railroad station and plenty of rustic buildings and machinery.
-Things wrap up close to 11 p.m., so be prepared for a very long day – sun up until well past sun down.
+Things wrap up close to 11 p.m., so be prepared for a very long day – from just after sun up until well past sundown.